07 Jul Hiring stay-at-home mothers: Managers’ perceptions

 The greatest obstacle faced by stay-at-home mothers wishing to re-enter the labour market after taking a career break is the perceptions of managers who appoint staff.
 In an MBA study, Lunga Tukani wanted to understand hiring managers’ perceptions of these women.

 The sample of this qualitative exploratory study was 12 line managers (six men and four women, and two who chose non-disclosure) of teams or departments with whom the final hiring decision had rested for a period of at least five years, and to whom mothers who had stayed at home for a minimum of 12 months would report.
-The full study write-up is available from the University of Stellenbosch Business School.
+The full study write-up is available from the Stellenbosch Business School.

 Participants were contacted via LinkedIn, a professional network on the Internet with more than 756 000 000 members,(30) and asked to write short, essay-style responses to open-ended questions.
 Content analysis was used to analyse the data, augmented by quantification.